 - Participated in a proceeding by assisting, testifying, or participating in any investigation, litigation, or proceeding under the employment law, such as serving as a witness in an internal investigation of a discrimination charge or practice.

 - Failure or Refusal to Hire

-- Federal, State, & Local Government Administrative Agency Proceedings
+- Federal, State, and Local Government Agency Proceedings